alphagov/pay-recurring-card-payments/README.md

 During beta we will be publishing information in the [Issues](https://github.com/alphagov/pay-recurring-card-payments/issues) section.
 You will be able to view, comment and see comments by others.

 ## Contact
-The GOV.UK Pay team will send group updates and workshop invites to a mailing list.
+The GOV.UK Pay team will send group updates and workshop invites to a mailing list of beta partners.
 This also allows beta partners to ask questions and for the questions and responses to be visible by all members.
-If you want to be included in this email group, please contact govuk-pay-chiffchaff@digital.cabinet-office.gov.uk.
+If you want to be included in the mailing list, please contact govuk-pay-chiffchaff@digital.cabinet-office.gov.uk so we can add you to the group.

 ## Beta membership
 The teams involved in the beta are: